aaronlidman/geobuf/README.md

 var buffer = geobuf.encode(geojson);
 ```

-Given a GeoJSON object, returns a Geobuf as `UInt8Array` arrya of bytes.
+Given a GeoJSON object, returns a Geobuf as `UInt8Array` array of bytes.
 In Node, you can use `Buffer.from` to convert back to a buffer.

 ### decode